joshua-x-7/GridWorkBench/docs/rst/documentation.rst

 .. py:function:: wb.esa.SaveCase(fname)

-   Save a copy of the local PowerWorld case to a new one.
+   Save a copy of the local PowerWorld case.

    :param fname: The directory to the new PowerWorld case.
    :type kind: str